Service Battery Warning on Mac – Do You Need to Replace the Battery?

 Reset SMC to stop Service Battery Warning on Mac

-The System Management Controller (SMC) is a hardware chip that controls some hardware settings, including power.
+The next thing to try is resetting your System Management Controller (SMC).
+This is a hardware chip that controls some hardware settings, including the power system.
 While very reliable, it can occasionally have issues which require a reset.
-The process is straightforward, but any customizations to power plans or hardware settings may also be reset.
+The process is straightforward, but any customizations to your power plans or hardware settings may also be reset.
+Here’s how to reset the SMC:

 - Press left Shift + Ctrl + Option + the power button at the same time and hold.